The Umbrella Academy season 2

 The second season of the superhero comedy drama television series The Umbrella Academy was released on Netflix on July 31, 2020, and consisted of 10 episodes.
-Developed by Steve Blackman and Jeremy Slater, the series is an adaptation of the comic book series of the same name written by Gerard Way and illustrated by Gabriel Bá, both of whom serve as executive producers on the series.
-The second season revolves around the Hargreeves siblings being scattered throughout the 60s in Dallas, reuniting to put a stop to the apocalypse, having brought it with them.
+Created for television by Steve Blackman and developed by Jeremy Slater, the series is an adaptation of the comic book series of the same name written by Gerard Way and illustrated by Gabriel Bá, both of whom serve as executive producers on the series.
+The second season adapts the second story arc of the comics, Dallas, and revolves around the Hargreeves siblings being scattered throughout the '60s in Dallas, reuniting to put a stop to yet another incoming apocalypse caused by their timeline interference.

 The second season features Elliot Page, Tom Hopper, David Castañeda, Emmy Raver-Lampman, Robert Sheehan, Aidan Gallagher, Justin H. Min, Ritu Arya, Yusuf Gatewood, Marin Ireland, Adam Godley, Kate Walsh, and Colm Feore as a part of the main cast, while Kevin Rankin, Jordan Claire Robbins, Justin Paul Kelly, John Kapelos, and Kris Holden-Ried appear in recurring roles.
-The second season received positive reviews, with it being deemed an improvement over its predecessor.
+This season received positive reviews, with much praise to the music, humor, action sequences, character dynamics, and pacing, and many deeming it an improvement over the first season.